Eight years after Hurricane Katrina left most of the New Orleans area under water, the community

 the widespread number of blighted properties and empty lots, and increased housing costs.

-SBP’s Opportunity Housing Program creates affordable homeownership opportunities for residents targeted between 50% and 80%, but up to 120%, of Annual Median Income (AMI), while rehabilitating blighted properties and strengthening neighborhoods.
+SBP’s First Time Homebuyer Program creates affordable homeownership opportunities for residents targeted between 50% and 80%, but up to 120%, of Annual Median Income (AMI), while rehabilitating blighted properties and strengthening neighborhoods.

 Mortgage payments for our buyers are set between 25-33% of income.
 SBP works with lenders that offer mortgages to new homeowners with low or no credit –as well as with FHA products.
 These lenders work with SBP to provide homeowner subsidies, which help increase homeownership in a demographic that is traditionally excluded from the mortgage market.

 Clients are carefully selected to ensure they are long-term residents who have a steady source of income.
-Homeowner training is required to receive subsidies.
+Homebuyer Training is required to receive subsidies.
 This 12-hour class will prepare potential buyers for the process of obtaining a mortgage and provide insight into the responsibilities of homeownership.
 Processes vary by Parish.

 To be eligible for our program, clients must: